Easy Japanese Ginger Pork Shogayaki

 Ingredients

-- 300g thinly sliced pork loin medallions or loin steaks with the fat removed
+300g pork loin medallions or loin steaks, fat removed and thinly sliced

 For the marinade